SymfonyCasts/messenger/sfcasts/sent-received-logging.md

 was almost instant.
 We know these log entries are for the *same* message thanks to the unique id at the beginning.

-## Determining of Message is Handled or Sent
+## Determining if Message is Handled or Sent

 But... we can do better than just saying "handling *or* sending".
 How?
 This `$stack->next()->handle()` line is responsible for calling the *next* middleware...